Brian Robie

-Brian Robie (born February 25, 1988) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 25 for Scott Spaulding.
+Brian Robie (born February 25, 1988) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 25 for Scott Spaulding.

 Robie has previously competed in series such as the Modified Racing Series (where he was the 2021 series champion), the Tri-Track Open Modified Series, the Whitcomb 5 Series, the NHSTRA Modified Battle for the Cup, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)